-Medications for Addiction Treatment Services are available in clinical and nonclinical settings.
-Medications for Addiction Treatment is the use of prescription medications, in combination with counseling and behavioral therapies, to provide a whole-person approach to the treatment of substance use disorders.
+- Medications for Addiction Treatment Services are available in clinical and nonclinical settings.
 Medications for Addiction Treatment include all FDA-approved medications and biological products to treat alcohol use disorder, opioid use disorder, and any substance use disorder.
 Beneficiaries have a right to be offered Medications for Addiction Treatment on-site or through a referral outside of the facility.
+A list of approved medications include:

+- Acamprosate Calcium

+- Buprenorphine Hydrochloride

+- Buprenorphine Extended-Release Injectable (Sublocade)

+- o Buprenorphine/Naloxone Hydrochloride

+- Naloxone Hydrochloride

+- Naltrexone (oral)

+- Naltrexone Microsphere Injectable Suspension (Vivitrol)

+- Lofexidine Hydrochloride (Lucemyra)

+- Disulfiram (Antabuse)

+- Methadone (delivered by Narcotic Treatment Programs)

-- Medications for Addiction Treatment may be provided with the following services: assessment, care coordination, individual counseling, group counseling, family therapy, medication services, patient education, recovery services, substance use disorder crisis intervention services, and withdrawal management services. - Beneficiaries may access Medications for Addiction Treatment outside of the Drug Medi-Cal Organized Delivery System county as well.
-For instance, medications for addiction treatment, such as Naloxone, can be prescribed by some prescribers in primary care settings that work with your Medi-Cal Managed Care Plan (the regular Medi-Cal "Fee for Service" program) and can be dispensed or administered at a pharmacy.
+- Medications for Addiction Treatment may be provided with the following services: assessment, care coordination, individual counseling, group counseling, family therapy, medication services, patient education, recovery services, substance use disorder crisis intervention services, and withdrawal management services.
+Medications for Addiction Treatment may be provided as part of all Drug Medi-Cal Organized Delivery System services, including Outpatient Treatment Services, Intensive Outpatient Services, and Residential Treatment, for example.

+- Beneficiaries may access Medications for Addiction Treatment outside of the Drug Medi-Cal Organized Delivery System county as well.
+For instance, medications for addiction treatment, such as buprenorphine, can be prescribed by some prescribers in primary care settings that work with your Medi-Cal

+Managed Care Plan (the regular Medi-Cal "Fee for Service" program) and can be dispensed or administered at a pharmacy.